gui305/ChoroVIST/README.md

 ## ChoroVIST Welcome Screen
 ![Welcome Screen](https://github.com/user-attachments/assets/ce603e6a-8b02-4c33-8899-e9592a425a91)
+### This is the welcome screen of the app, displaying the main icons that reference the app's icon and the educational institutions responsible for supporting its development.

 ## ChoroVIST Main Screen
 ![Main Screen](https://github.com/user-attachments/assets/a5a14f94-06ca-487e-85ab-1549798fd427)
+### This is the main screen for daily use by medical professionals, allowing the analysis of new exams as well as searching through the patient's history for previous uploaded exams.

 ## Chorovist DataBase
 ![DataBase](https://github.com/user-attachments/assets/6cb23d30-feb2-45a7-95ff-207d56da65d3)
+### This is the database with which the app communicates, implemented in Excel to better suit the medical environment and provide easier navigation and interpretation.

 ## Generated Clinical Report
 ![DataBase](https://github.com/user-attachments/assets/efecece9-fe9c-451b-9cd4-1ffaa726e2ae)
+### This is an example of a generated medical report from the app, ready for printing and clinically relevant.

 ## 🔧 Installation